telerik/ajax-docs/controls/breadcrumb/getting-started.md

 1. Add a **ScriptManager** control on a Web Form.

-1. Add a **RadBreadcrumb** control to the page, and set the desired properties:
+1. Add a **RadBreadcrumb** control to the page, and set the desired properties, like:

     * `DelimiterIcon` - Defines the name of an existing icon in the [Kendo UI Web Font Icons](https://docs.telerik.com/kendo-ui/styles-and-layout/icons-web#list-of-font-icons).
 The icon will be applied as a separator between the segments of the Breadcrumb path.
 The default value is *"arrow-chevron-right"*.
     * `Navigational` - Indicates whether the navigation functionality of the Breadcrumb will be enabled/disabled.
 When **Navigational** is set to *"true"*, the URL (path) will be automatically added to the *href* attribute of the rendered links.
 In this state, the click event will trigger navigation.
 The default value is *"false"*.